Battle of Cape Finisterre (1805): Aftermath

-The battle was inconclusive and both admirals, Villeneuve and Calder, claimed victory.
-The British human losses were 39 officers and men killed and 159 wounded; the Franco-Spanish losses 476 officers and men killed and wounded, with a further 800 ill.
+Both sides claimed victory in the battle's aftermath.
+The British with more right as they had a numerically inferior force, losing no ships with losses of 41 officers and men killed and 162 wounded.
+The Franco-Spanish meanwhile had losses of 476 officers and men killed and wounded, with a further 800 ill.
+In addition the Spanish had lost two ships of the line, the Firme and the San Rafael which were captured in a battered state with over 1,200 sailors and marines captured.
+The French ships Atlas, Pluton and the Spanish Espana were also badly mauled.
 Calder was relieved of his command, court-martialled, and sentenced to be severely reprimanded for his failure to renew the battle on 23 and 24 July.
 He never served at sea again.
 Villeneuve failed to push on Brest, retired to refit at Vigo, then slipped into Coruña, and on 15 August decided to make for Cadiz.

-The direction of Villeneuve on Cadiz ruined all hopes of Napoleon to make an invasion and landing in England, thus Napoleon, frustrated by Villeneuve's lack of élan, was forced to abandon his plan of invading Britain.
+The withdrawal to Cadiz ruined all hopes of Napoleon to make an invasion and landing in England, thus Napoleon, frustrated by Villeneuve's lack of élan, was forced to abandon his plan of invading Britain.
 Instead, the Armée d'Angleterre, renamed the Grande Armée, left Boulogne on 27 August to counter the threat from Austria and Russia.
 A few weeks after the battle he wrote: "Gravina is all genius and decision in combat.
 If Villeneuve had had those qualities, the battle of Finisterre would have been a complete victory."

 Villeneuve and the combined fleets remained at Cádiz until they came out to their destruction at the Battle of Trafalgar on 21 October.

+The two captured Spanish ships of the line Firme and San Rafael were taken into Plymouth.
+Whilst there they were turned into prison hulks.